zacktcheng/zacktcheng.github.io/_posts/2025-08-02-vector-stores-embeddings.md

    - Create a `VectorStoreIndex`: This is the core step.
 LlamaIndex takes your large document, breaks it down into smaller, equal-sized "chunks" (called nodes), and creates an embedding for each chunk.
    - Store the Index: To avoid recreating the index every time the script runs, use LlamaIndex's StorageContext.
 This saves the embeddings to a local folder, making subsequent script runs much faster.
 You provide a directory for persistence.

+## Querying the vector store

+### Chunking Strategy
+LlamaIndex breaks large documents into smaller "chunks" (nodes).
+To optimize this, you can customize the chunking rules in the ServiceContext object.
+- Chunk Size: The default chunk size can be too large.
+It's recommended to set it to a smaller size, like 4,000 characters (roughly 1,000 tokens), to ensure that the chunks fit within the LLM's context window.
+- Chunk Overlap: To prevent context from being cut between chunks, you can set a chunkOverlap value (e.g., 500 characters).
+This ensures that each new chunk starts with some text from the end of the previous one.

+### Retrieve Relevant Chunks
+- The user's query is also converted into a vector embedding.
+- A retriever is created from the LlamaIndex index.
+- The retriever performs a similarity search (using a k-nearest neighbor algorithm) to find the top k most relevant chunks from the vector store based on the user's query.
+By default, k is 2, meaning it returns the two most similar chunks.

 My working example code:
 ```
 import { AzureOpenAI } from "openai";